odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 .. exercise::

    #.
 Modify :file:`playground.js` so that it acts as a counter like in the example above.
 You will
-      need to use the `useState
+      need to use the `useState hook
-      <{OWL_PATH}/doc/reference/hooks.md#usestate>`_ function so that the component is re-rendered
+      <{OWL_PATH}/doc/reference/hooks.md#usestate>`_ so that the component is re-rendered
-      whenever any part of the state object has been read by this component is modified.
+      whenever any part of the state object that has been read by this component is modified.
    #.
 In the same component, create an `increment` method.
    #.
 Modify the template in :file:`playground.xml` so that it displays your counter variable.
 Use
       `t-esc <{OWL_PATH}/doc/reference/templates.md#outputting-data>`_ to output the data.